conde-nast-international/cnid-tech-tests/sre-test/README.md

 ## Option 2
 If you have some personal code that you would be prepared to share with us, we can assess that instead.
 The code should meet the following criteria:

-It should be your own work.
+- It should be your own work.
-It should demonstrate how you approach any particular problem It should be something that you are able to discuss with us It should cover as many of the points that we are looking for in option 1
+- It should cover the points that we are looking for in option 1
+- It should demonstrate how you approach any particular problem
+- It should be something that you are able to discuss with us

 ##  Submission